dhavalmotghare/PicD/README.md

 # PicD

-Clojure and ClojureScript web application for uploading and displaying pictures.
-Using Noir, Monger, MongoHQ, MongoDB.
+A simple Clojure application for uploading and displaying pictures.
+Using Noir, Monger, MongoHQ, MongoDB, GridFS.

 ## Usage